MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 Obtains log file data.

-The response object includes data from the current day (or the specified date, if one exists).
-It includes up to 3MB of data from log files up to 14 days old.
-Due to the 3MB limit, log data from the oldest date returned is typically truncated.
-Misty automatically deletes log files older than 14 days.
+If no date is specified, pulls up to 3MB of the most recent log data from log files up to 14 days old.
+Log data returns in ascending order by date and time.
+If all log data exceeds 3MB, the oldest entry returned may be truncated.

+If a date is specified, pulls up to 3MB of log data from that date.
+If log data from that date exceeds 3MB, the oldest entry may be truncated.

 {{box op="start" cssClass="boxed noteBox"}}
-**Note:** Misty returns the messages for each day in order from the earliest message logged to the latest message logged on that day.
-In the response object, the time jump from one day to the next is not demarcated in any way.
+**Note:** Misty stores log files only for the most recent 14 day period.
+Log files from before this period are automatically cleared from the robot's local storage.
 {{box op="end"}}

 Endpoint: